Recovery Guarantees for Distributed-OMP: THEORETICAL RESULTS

-Despite the simplicity of these distributed schemes, to the best of our knowledge, only limited theoretical results have been derived for them.
-The most relevant result is \cite{wimalajeewa2014omp}, who proved a support recovery guarantee for \DC.
-However, \cite{wimalajeewa2014omp} considered a restricted noise-less compressed-sensing setting, where the entries of the design matrices are all random and i.i.d. across machines.
-In contrast, we consider a more general setting, where the design matrices are deterministic and potentially structured, and the samples are noisy.
-In the next section, we derive a support recovery guarantee for a variant of \DJ for this setting.
-Then, in section \ref{sec:sim} we compare distributed-\OMP schemes with various competitors via simulations.
+Despite their simplicity, to the best of our knowledge, distributed-\OMP schemes lack rigorous mathematical support and only limited theoretical results have been derived for them. \citet{wimalajeewa2014omp} proved a support recovery guarantee for \DC, but only in a restricted noise-less compressed-sensing setting, where the entries of the design matrices are all random and i.i.d.\ across machines.
+In contrast, in this section we derive a support recovery guarantee for \DJ, under a more general setting, where the design matrices are deterministic and potentially structured, and the responses $y$ are noisy.
+Specifically, we prove in Theorem \ref{thm:DJ-OMP} that if the SNR is large enough (the non-zero entries of $\tv$ are sufficiently large in absolute value), then with high probability \DJ recovers the support set $\S$.
+Remarkably, the SNR required by our theorem is well below that required for individual machines to succeed.
+Its proof appears in Appendix \ref{sec:proofs}.